wangantian/wangantian.github.io/_resources/vitis_install.md

 ```

 ## Use web installer
-Download the .bin file, you need to change your directory to your download path, you need to make the .bin file executable and start the running by
+Download the .bin file.
+You need to change your directory to your download path, make the .bin file executable, and start the installation by

 ```bash
 chmod +x <installer>.bin && sudo ./<installer>.bin
 ```

 ## Known issues
-If you stopped generating installed device, you need to install the following, and restart the installation after completion.
+If you stopped generating the installed device, you need to install the following and restart the installation after completion.

 ```bash
 sudo apt install libtinfo5 libncurses5